Cremation and ash-scattering: How families are choosing to conduct their own memorial services

 Do families really want to scatter cremated remains?

-The 2018 NFDA Consumer Awareness and Preferences Study, reports that of the 61% of Americans who would choose cremation for themselves, 51.1 % would opt to have their remains scattered in a sentimental place.
-Over 50% of respondents stating that they would choose an ash-scattering for their final rite of passage is a staggering number.
-The implications of this mind-set to funeral homes and cemeteries is far-ranging, but largely signifies the potential for a huge decline in the profit margins on conducting funeral services and interring remains.
+The NFDA Consumer Awareness and Preferences Study reports that of the 61% of Americans who would choose cremation for themselves, 51.1 % would opt to have their remains scattered in a sentimental place.
+Over 50% of respondents stating that they would choose an ash-scattering for their final rite of passage is staggering.
+The implications of this mindset to funeral homes and cemeteries are far-ranging but largely signify the potential for a huge decline in the profit margins on conducting funeral services and interring remains.

-The recent NFDA Cremation & Burial Report provides us with some up-to-date statistics on what happens with cremated remains.
-At present, 39% of cremated remains are returned to families, 37.1% of remains are buried at a cemetery, 1.6% of remains are scattered at a cemetery and 8.6% are placed in a columbarium.
-Furthermore, 19.8% of cremated remains are scattered at non-cemetery locations.
+The recent NFDA Cremation & Burial Report provides some insightful statistics on what happens with cremated remains.
+At present, 39% of cremated remains are returned to families, 37.1% are buried at a cemetery, 1.6% are scattered at a cemetery, and 8.6% are placed in a columbarium.
+Furthermore, 19.8% are scattered at non-cemetery locations.

-So, indications at present suggest that one in every five families who opt for cremation conduct their own ash-scattering memorial, with the likelihood this figure will steadily increase over the coming years.
+So, indications at present suggest that one in five families who opt for cremation conduct their own ash-scattering memorial, and this figure is likely to steadily increase over the coming years.

 Costs involved in a cremation ash-scattering service

-Minimizing the costs for a permanent memorial is one of the main reasons why families are choosing ash-scattering.
+Minimizing the costs for a permanent memorial is one of the main reasons families choose ash-scattering.

-There are a whole array of ash-scattering services and companies that will provide services to help a family do a cremation ash-scattering.
-Obviously, all this comes with a cost, and can range from very simple unaccompanied sea or land scattering in the region of $150 – $350, to a group boat charter or organized life celebration event, that may be in the price range of $450 – $2,000 (or more).
+There is a whole array of ash-scattering services and companies that will help a family do a cremation ash-scattering.
+Obviously, all this comes with a cost, and it can range from very simple unaccompanied sea or land scattering in the region of $150 – $350 to a group boat charter or organized life celebration event that may be in the price range of $450 – $2,000 (or more).

 The division of the funeral industry: cremation disposition and memorialization

 I believe it is fair to say we are witnessing a division of the funeral service industry as we know it.
-For decades now, we entrusted the funeral home to take care of everything.
-They arranged collection, transport, funeral products, a funeral service and interment at a cemetery or columbarium.
+For decades, we entrusted the funeral home to care for everything.
+They arranged collection, transport, funeral products, a funeral service, and interment at a cemetery or columbarium.

 Cremation has opened the path to the funeral industry splitting into 2 schisms – disposition and memorialization.